NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     If enabled, data inside the forward is not cached.
     This is useful when you want immediate changes to be visible.

+.. _unbound.conf.auth:

 Authority Zone Options
 ^^^^^^^^^^^^^^^^^^^^^^

-Authority zones are configured with **auth-zone:**, and each one must have a **name:**.
+Authority zones are configured with **auth-zone:**, and each one must have a :ref:`name:<unbound.conf.auth.name>`.
 There can be multiple ones, by listing multiple auth-zone clauses, each with a different name, pertaining to that part of the namespace.
 The authority zone with the name closest to the name looked up is used.
-Authority zones are processed after local-zones and before cache (**for-downstream: yes**), and when used in this manner make Unbound respond like an authority server.
+Authority zones are processed after :ref:`local-zone:<unbound.conf.local-zone>` and before cache (:ref:`for-downstream: yes<unbound.conf.auth.for-downstream>`), and when used in this manner make Unbound respond like an authority server.
-Authority zones are also processed after cache, just before going to the network to fetch information for recursion (**for-upstream: yes**), and when used in this manner provide a local copy of an authority server that speeds up lookups of that data.
+Authority zones are also processed after cache, just before going to the network to fetch information for recursion (:ref:`for-upstream: yes<unbound.conf.auth.for-upstream>`), and when used in this manner provide a local copy of an authority server that speeds up lookups of that data.

 Authority zones can be read from zonefile.
 And can be kept updated via AXFR and IXFR.